-For some people, they feel as though their nose looks fine from the side, but not from a front facing profile.
+For some people, they feel as though their nose looks fine from the side, but not from a front-facing profile.

 If you have a wide nose, there are several factors which will determine the type of results that you can expect from rhinoplasty surgery.

-If your nose is wide due to its underlying bone structure, then an experienced Rhinoplasty surgeon will be able to make a significant reduction to the width of your nose without affecting your breathing function.
+If your nose is wide due to its underlying bone structure, then an experienced Rhinoplasty surgeon will be able to make a significant reduction in the width of your nose without affecting your breathing function.